The Music House Museum

 School Days

-SCHOOL DAYS: between 200-300 elementary aged children visit the Museum learning about the science of “sound.”
+Between 200-300 elementary aged children visit the Museum learning about the science of “sound.”

 The Music House Museum is an active member of the Acme, Traverse City, and Elk Rapids communities.
 We sponsor educational activities (School Days), concerts, a silent film series and other events.